10 Top-Rated Day Trips from Perth, Australia

 Other top attractions include heritage trails; exhibitions and concerts at Fremantle Arts Centre; and Fremantle Markets, where the stalls have been selling arts and crafts, fresh produce, and ethnic street food since 1897.
 Popular whale-watching cruises also depart from Fremantle.
 A fun way to access the city from Perth is on a Swan River Cruise.

 3 Caversham Wildlife Park

 Caversham Wildlife Park, about a 30-minute drive from the city, is a hit with animal lovers, both young and old alike.
 This is a great spot to bring the little ones to see all the quintessential Aussie animals, including kangaroos, koalas, kookaburras, echidnas, and wombats.
-Those who want a more interactive experience can hand-feed the kangaroos and visit Molly's Farm with its friendly cast of farmyard animals.
-The park also offers a dose of Aussie culture with sheep shearing and whip-cracking demonstrations, and the zoo keeper talks give little ones a chance to learn about the resident critters and get up close and personal with them.
+Those who want a more interactive experience can hand-feed the kangaroos and visit Molly's Farm, with a full cast of farmyard animals.
+The park also offers a dose of Aussie culture, with sheep shearing and whip-cracking demonstrations, and the zoo keeper talks give little ones a chance to learn about the resident critters and get up close and personal with them.

 4 Yanchep National Park